 A few years ago I rented a car with a friend and took a really epic road trip through South West England.
 This was a bit different than most trips I took in England which often was just a train ride away.
 The combination of a road trip, seeing one of the world wonders, exploring old Roman baths, eating some of the best food of my life, and so much more just made this trip extra special.

-If anyone is planning a road trip in south west England to see Bath, Stonehenge, the Cotswolds, and more I have provided a map below with all of the places mentioned marked, along with the driving route.
+If anyone is planning a road trip through south west England to see Bath, Stonehenge, the Cotswolds, and more I have provided a map below with all of the places mentioned marked, along with the driving route.
 Including food and commodation.

 Day 1: Bristol

 The trip started off gray and rainy, nothing new for England, but not the most exciting way to start an adventure.
 We rented a car and headed down to Bristol from Manchester.
 By the time we arrived in Bristol, the rain had ceased and the day could begin!

 What seems to be Bristol’s pride and joy was our first stop, the Clifton Suspension Bridge.
 An amazing feat of construction opened in 1864 and still holding strong (thank god!).
-If you are afraid of heights maybe don’t look down, otherwise enjoy the view.
+If you are afraid of heights maybe don’t look down.

 The next stops were the Bristol Cathedral and Cabot Tower in Brandon Hill.
 The tower was surrounded by these beautiful flowers.
 You can enter it for free and get really beautiful views over Bristol.